Setting healthy boundaries in unhealthy relationships can be one of the biggest challenges when it comes to improving your own mental health.

 I liken this to when you get on a roller coaster and the overhead restraint comes down to hold you in.
 Every single person pushes back on the rstraint to make sure that it will hold them in – we test it.

 This is similar to how many people respond to a new boundary.
 They push and test to see if it is really solid, if it will really be maintained.
 This is when you really need to stick to your boundaries and the consequences.

-3. People will think “something is wrong with you” or that you’re mad at them
+3. People will think that “something is wrong with you” or that you’re mad at them.

 If you’ve lacked boundaries in the past and have historically been quite passive, people around you might think that you’re mad at them when you begin to be more assertive.

 While you are not required to, it can be helpful to reiterate that you are in fact not mad at them, but that you’re setting a boundary because you value their relationship.
 Set your boundary in a clear and supportive way.